top of page

 Are A Levels Linear?

-Yes.
-A levels are now fully linear – you take all exams at the end of the course, and AS results do not contribute to the final A level grade.
+In England, traditional A Levels offered in state schools are fully linear, meaning students sit all exams at the end of a two-year course.
+AS Level results no longer contribute to the final A Level grade.

 Entry Requirements for A Levels